maartene/DCJam2025/docs/TECHDEBT.md

 - message chain in `LostConditionTests` because `World` exposes array with partymembers
 - enemies should be part of floor definition -> requires update to `makeWorld(from:)`
 - enemies are bound to floor
+- principal obsession in `partyMemberIndex`
+- array with partymembers should be wrapped in its own data type